-Whither the future of the Macy*s Thanksgiving Day Parade, particularly under its new Executive Producer Amy Kule?
-What next for the new Parade team?
+Whither, then, the future of the Macy*s Thanksgiving Day Parade?
+What next for the current Parade team?
 And how will Santa's role in Macy*s future be treated?
 Of course, Macy*s Santa would, as usual, follow the script by reminding us, his loyal fans, that his is basically the best job on Earth.
 That's all well and good, no doubt, but even Santa Claus must look to the future.

 As I mentioned when I originally wrote these comments, September 11th, 2001 may have been too much for even the Young-in-Heart to comprehend; even now, some people mark that day forever as the day when America, and, by extension, the world, was shorn of its innocence.
 Yet the folks at Macy*s chose to shoulder on, and do the Parade as scheduled.
 While I consider this a wise and a sound and noble gesture on the part of the Macy*s braintrust, I still must wonder: How many scripts will it take to convince even a Professional Believer in Santa Claus that we, as Americans, can still believe in our innocence?
 How many more corporate entities must pass through along the road to Herald Square before we can feel like we are once again New York City?
 These are not easy questions.